Pager: Categories

 Beepers or tone-only pagers are the simplest and least expensive form of paging.
-They were named beepers because they originally made a beeping noise, but current pagers in this category use other forms of alert as well.
+They were named beepers because they originally made a beeping noise; however, current pagers in this category use other forms of alert as well.
 Some use audio signals, others light up and some vibrate, often used in combination.
 The majority of restaurant pagers fall into this category.